LujainBattikhi/Kabi/README.md

 # Kabi Project

-## A Unified E-Platform for Inheritance Distribution
+## A Job Search E-Platform

-Aiming to facilitate and organize the process of distributing the inheritance from the deceased between the rightful heirs in an electronic and effective manner.
+Aiming to retrieve jobs from glassdoor and enable users to search for them in a more user-friendly way.

 ## Branch naming convention